pillopk/consoleasync/documentation/references.md

 ```c#
 void CommandsReceived(Action<string, bool>; action)
 ```
-The specified action will be fired at every command sended, the string parameter is the command, the boolean parameters is true if this command was managed by a console
+The specified action will be fired at every command sended, the string parameter is the command, the boolean parameters is true if command was found and managed by a console

 #####ConsoleAsync.Run
 ```c#